archive/github-actions-slack/README.md

 # Simple Github Actions Slack - With good support for Slack's optional arguments

-This Action alow you to send messages to Slack from your Github Actions.
+This Action allows you to send messages to Slack from your Github Actions.
 Supports Slack's required arguments as well as all the optional once.
-It's JavaScript based and thus fast to run.
+It's JavaScript-based and thus fast to run.

-This action is just a HTTPS call to Slack API, so you can easily build this for yourself, or use this action, or anyone of the hundred other Slack actions available.
+This action is just an HTTPS call to Slack API, so you can easily build this for yourself, or use this action or any one of the hundred other Slack actions available.

 ## Requirements

 1. Slack Workspace and Channel
-1. A Slack App and Bot - the App and Bot will be used to send send messages to your channel.
+1. A Slack App and Bot - the App and Bot will be used to send messages to your channel.
 It sounds hard, but it's not :)
 1. A Github Action - the place where you wants to send Slack messages
 1. Github Secret - the Slack Bot auth token, used when posting messages to Github API